cchitsiang/awesome-stars/topics.md

 - [alyssaxuu/mapus](https://github.com/alyssaxuu/mapus) - A map tool with real-time collaboration 🗺️
 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Follow to stay updated about our public Beta.
 - [firebase/flutterfire](https://github.com/firebase/flutterfire) - 🔥 A collection of Firebase plugins for Flutter apps.
-- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Secure Backend Server for Web, Mobile & Flutter Developers 🚀 AKA the 100% open-source Firebase alternative.
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite is a backend platform for developing Web, Mobile, and Flutter applications.
+Built with the open source community and optimized for developer experience in the coding languages you love.
 - [remychantenay/Firebucket](https://github.com/remychantenay/Firebucket) - Glimpse into Firebase, with a simple TODO list app built around Dagger, RxJava 2, Clean architecture and of course, Firebase.
 - [dvmjoshi/stuff](https://github.com/dvmjoshi/stuff) - Crud operation with Firebase
 - [kefranabg/bento-starter](https://github.com/kefranabg/bento-starter) - :bento: Full-Stack solution to quickly build PWA applications with Vue.js and Firebase